FrankiePower/UniswapV3Pool-Contract-Audit/README.md

     Precise Price Control: By using ticks and sqrt prices, Uniswap V3 allows for precise control over price ranges and fee tiers.
     Optimized Performance: The efficient algorithms implemented in this library contribute to the overall performance of the protocol.

-By providing these essential functions, TickMath.sol plays a vital role in the core mechanics of Uniswap V3.

 #### LiquidityMath.sol

 LiquidityMath.sol is a simple library within Uniswap V3 that provides a core function for safely adding or subtracting liquidity from a position.